Student Opportunities and Resources

 Emmalise Mulreaney with Japanese student colleagues from Osaka Ohtani University

-SOAR Summer Students Erika Salus and Molly Lokitis worked with Denton-Borhaug on a research project to create a film based on her course, "What Is Peace?" and exploring Peace Education at Moravian College.
+SOAR Summer Students Erika Salus and Molly Lokitis worked with Denton-Borhaug on a research project to create a film based on her course, "What Is Peace?" and exploring Peace Education at Moravian University.

 "For many years, scholars have noticed a strange feature in the Gospel of Mark.
 While Jesus is presented as the messiah, the author of the Gospel goes to great lengths to show that Jesus tried to keep this identity of his hidden.
 Some of the greatest minds in New Testament scholarship have vigorously debated why this feature is present in Mark’s Gospel.
 Some say it is a theological invention while others say it goes back to the historical Jesus himself.
 But are these two options mutually exclusive?
 Does only one of these answers give the full truth?
 There may be more to the story than meets the eye."